-To create the maps, RFF staff and outside experts reviewed state statutes, regulations, and documents, along with independent reports.
+To create the maps below, RFF staff and outside experts reviewed state statutes, regulations, permitting guidelines, and other documents, along with independent reports.
 Experts and regulators in the states were also contacted to review the findings.

-The maps show regulations in force as of the dates on the maps, except for New York, which is treated as if the proposed rules in its 2011 Supplemental Generic Environmental Impact Statement were currently in place.
-The regulations included here are not necessarily specific to shale gas, but they are applicable to shale gas.
-For comparison, the best practices of the American Petroleum Institute (API) are also discussed where applicable.
+The maps show only uniform, state-level regulation in force as of March 1, 2013, except for New York, which is treated as if the proposed rules in its 2011 Supplemental Generic Environmental Impact Statement were currently in place.
+Local and federal regulations are not included.

 Alan Krupnick, RFF Senior Fellow and Director of CEEP

 Hannah Wiseman, Assistant Professor, Florida State University College of Law